 With establishment of the Soviet Union in 1920, Kazan Province became TASSR / Tatariya – a region with partial autonomy in Soviet system of governing.
 In 1990s, after the collapse of Soviet Union, the Tatarstan Republic declared sovereignty, which served to heighten consciousness of its culture and heritage.
 It became an independent state while remaining part of the Russian Federation.

 In 1994, the Mutual Treaty between the Russian Federation and the Republic of Tatarstan was signed.
-The Republic of Tatarstan became a constituent of the Russian Federation , a federal subject that is tied with the Russian federal government by the uniform Federal Treaty.
-Relations between the government of Tatarstan and the Russian federal government are complex The following passage from the Tatarstan Constitution defines the republic’s status without contradicting the Constitution of the Russian Federation: “The Republic of Tatarstan is a democratic constitutional State associated with the Russian Federation by the Constitution of the Russian Federation, the Constitution of the Republic of Tatarstan and the Treaty between the Russian Federation and the Republic of Tatarstan On Delimitation of Jurisdictional Subjects and Mutual Delegation of Powers between the State Bodies of the Russian Federation and the State Bodies of the Republic of Tatarstan, and a subject of the Russian Federation.
+The Republic of Tatarstan became a constituent of the Russian Federation- a federal subject that is tied with the Russian federal government by the uniform federal treaty.
+Relations between the government of Tatarstan and the Russian federal government has been complex ever since.
+The following passage from the Constitution of Tatarstan defines the republic’s status without contradicting the Constitution of the Russian Federation: “The Republic of Tatarstan is a democratic constitutional State associated with the Russian Federation by the Constitution of the Russian Federation, the Constitution of the Republic of Tatarstan and the Treaty between the Russian Federation and the Republic of Tatarstan On Delimitation of Jurisdictional Subjects and Mutual Delegation of Powers between the State Bodies of the Russian Federation and the State Bodies of the Republic of Tatarstan, and a subject of the Russian Federation.
 The sovereignty of the Republic of Tatarstan shall consist in full possession of the State authority (legislative, executive and judicial) beyond the competence of the Russian Federation and powers of the Russian Federation in the sphere of shared competence of the Russian Federation and the Republic of Tatarstan and shall be an inalienable qualitative status of the Republic of Tatarstan.”